 GO TELL THE OTHERS...said Jesus to Mary Magdalene.
 She did.
 So must we, living a life seeking redemption, and do likewise.

-Last week wrote George Weigel...
+Two years ago George Weigel noted...

 Our age habitually thinks low.
 Easter bids us to think high: very high.
-For Christ is risen, and so shall his faithful people be. $\mathbb{R}$
+For Christ is risen, and so shall his faithful people be.